wardahamir/QuickJot/README.md

 - **User-Friendly Design:** With a clean and intuitive interface, even first-time users can navigate the app effortlessly.
 - **Secure and Reliable:** Trust in the reliability of Firebase for secure data storage and authentication, giving you peace of mind.

-Experience the future of note-taking with FlutterNotePro.
+Experience the future of note-taking with QuickJot.
 Download now and embark on a journey of productivity and organization!